copyleft-org/copyleft-guide/presentations/20min-violation-intro/violation-intro.md

      + modifying, building, and installing software is a technical process.

 + In embedded systems, this process is rarely straightforward.
-     + Yet GPL requires that such be possible.
+     + GPL's requirements are strict.

 + In enforcement, we talk about &ldquo;the CCS adequately meeting GPL's requirements&rdquo;